-''' detect_tautologies: true Tell the agent to detect when semantic analysis of the query reveals the invocation of dangerous functions typically used in weaponized exploits.
-The agent blocks if blocking is enabled. detect_dangerous_functions: true Tell the agent to detect when semantic analysis of the query reveals chained queries, which is uncommon in normal usage but common in exploit.
-The agent blocks if blocking is enabled. detect_chained_queries: true Tell the agent to detect when semantic analysis of the query reveals database queries are being made for system tables and sensitive information.
-The agent blocks if blocking is enabled. detect_suspicious_unions: true \
+'''

+protect.rules.bot-blocker

+Use the following properties to configure

+if and how the agent blocks bots.

+bot-blocker:

+Set to 'true' for the agent to block known bots.

+enable: false

+====

+protect.rules.sql-injection

+Use the following settings to configure the sql-injection rule.

+sql-injection:

+Set the mode of the rule.
+Value options are

+'monitor', 'block', 'block_at_perimeter', or off.

+Note - If a setting says, "if blocking is enabled",

+the setting can be 'block' or 'block_at_perimeter'.

+mode: off

+Tell the agent to detect when semantic analysis of the query

+reveals tautologies used in exfiltration attacks (e.g., "or

+1=1" or "or 2<>3").
+The agent blocks if blocking is enabled.

+detect_tautologies: true

+Tell the agent to detect when semantic analysis of the query

+reveals the invocation of dangerous functions typically used in

+weaponized exploits.
+The agent blocks if blocking is enabled.

+detect_dangerous_functions: true

+Tell the agent to detect when semantic analysis of the query

+reveals chained queries, which is uncommon in normal usage but

+common in exploit.
+The agent blocks if blocking is enabled.

+detect_chained_queries: true

+Tell the agent to detect when semantic analysis of the query

+reveals database queries are being made for system tables and

+sensitive information.
+The agent blocks if blocking is enabled.

+detect_suspicious_unions: true

+====

 protect.rules.cmd-injection

 Use the following properties to configure

 how the command injection rule works.

+-----

 cmd-injection:

+'''

+'''

 Set the mode of the rule.
 Value options are

 'monitor', 'block', 'block_at_perimeter', or 'off'.

 Note - If a setting says, "if blocking is enabled",

 the setting can be 'block' or 'block_at_perimeter'.

 mode: off

-\
+====

 protect.rules.path-traversal

 Use the following properties to configure

 how the path traversal rule works.

-\

-path-traversal: Set the mode of the rule.
-Value options are 'monitor', 'block', 'block_at_perimeter', or 'off'.
-Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. mode: off Detect when custom code attempts to access sensitive system files.
-The agent blocks if blocking is enabled. detect custom code accessing system files: true '''
+path-traversal:

+Set the mode of the rule.
+Value options are

+'monitor', 'block', 'block_at_perimeter', or 'off'.

+Note - If a setting says, "if blocking is enabled",

+the setting can be 'block' or 'block_at_perimeter'.

+mode: off

+Detect when custom code attempts to access sensitive

+system files.
+The agent blocks if blocking is enabled.

+detect_custom_code_accessing_system_files: true

-''' Detect when users attempt to bypass filters by using "::$DATA" channels or null bytes in file names.
-The agent blocks if blocking is enabled. detect_common_file_exploits: true \ protect.rules.reflected-xss Use the following properties to configure how the reflected cross-site scripting rule works.
+Detect when users attempt to bypass filters by

+using ":: $DATA" channels or null bytes in file

+names.
+The agent blocks if blocking is enabled.

+detect_common_file_exploits: true

+====

 protect.rules.method-tampering

 Use the following properties to configure

 how the method tampering rule works.

+-----

 method-tampering:

 Set the mode of the rule.
 Value options are

 'monitor', 'block', 'block_at_perimeter', or 'off'.

-#

 Note - If a setting says, "if blocking is enabled",

 the setting can be 'block' or 'block_at_perimeter'.

 mode: off

+-----

+====

+protect.rules.reflected-xss

+'''

+'''

+Use the following properties to configure how

+the reflected cross-site scripting rule works.

+====

 reflected-xss:

 Set the mode of the rule.
 Value options are

 'monitor', 'block', 'block_at_perimeter', or 'off'.

 Note - If a setting says, "if blocking is enabled",

 the setting can be 'block' or 'block_at_perimeter'.

 mode: off

-\

-------
+====

 protect.rules.xxe

 Use the following properties to configure

 how the XML external entity works.

+====

 xxe:

 Set the mode of the rule.
 Value options are

 'monitor', 'block', 'block_at_perimeter', or 'off'.

 Note - If a setting says, "if blocking is enabled",

 the setting can be 'block' or 'block_at_perimeter'.

+#

 mode: off

-'''

-==
+-----

+====

 application

 Use the properties in this section for

 the application(s) hosting this agent.

+====

+application:

+Override the reported application name.

+Note - On Java systems where multiple, distinct applications may be

+\# served by a single process, this configuration causes the agent to \setminus

+report

+all discovered applications as one application with the given name.

+name: NEEDS_TO_BE_SET

+Override the reported application path.

+path: NEEDS_TO_BE_SET

+Add the name of the application group with which this

+application should be associated in the Contrast UI.

+group: NEEDS_TO_BE_SET

+'''